eagercheesecake/Rise-of-the-GOO-Notes/content/Misc/Timelines.md

 - Lexar survives the Wavecrasher
 - Lortzgab is not seen at Fort Bosco
 - Moiloc has seen one elf before
+- The ydril circle is closed in Brasov
+- Ouroborus is seen being transformed by Shurima
+- Moiloc does not find the mysterious mirror in Dunn
 - Jones meets with Kaldrake on the High Pontate, and is left behind at Fort Bosco
-- Brewster and Branwyn kill both bakers
+- Brewster and Branwyn only kill one baker
-- Moiloc finds a wanted poster for Violet
+- Moiloc finds wanted posters for Violet and Branwyn
 - Gwyneth is not at her manor, Kaldrake teleports out of the manor after meeting Bisco
 - Belnades is not seen
 Current timeline